 I’ve added onion and herbs to the stuffing mixture and it’s the work of minutes, but if you’re really harassed and in a hurry, just go with good quality sausage meat.

-If you are cooking for kids, you might also like the cobweb cupcakes and/or the mummies’ fingers in this post.
+If you are cooking for kids, you might also like the cookies in this post and the cobweb cupcakes and mummies’ fingers in this one.

 Mummy Sausage Plait

 450g good quality, well seasoned sausage meat, or about 8 sausages, skinned

 1 heaped tbs chopped fresh herbs: I used mostly parsley plus fennel and rosemary but sage and thyme are also good

 Stuffed olives or black olives and red pepper, for the eyes

 1 sheet of ready-rolled puff pastry, preferably all butter